 For any given database, NuoDB recommends running two or more SMs to ensure high-availability and redundancy.
 Additional SMs do not typically make the database faster to read or write data.
 Additional TEs, on the other hand, can provide increased performance by allowing more queries to be run concurrently.

-When running multiple SMs, by default each archive contains a complete copy of the database.
+When running multiple SMs, by default, each archive contains a complete copy of the database.
 Each SM is thus a backup for the other SMs.

-|Multiple SMs act as backups for each other.
-Consider this when thinking about scheduling actual backups.|
+|Multiple SMs automatically act as backups for each other.
+Consider this while scheduling explicit backups.|

-Multiple SMs also allow for Archive Synchronization.
+Multiple SMs act as backups for each other due to Archive Synchronization.

-When the SM is up and running again, it goes into SYNC mode (you can see this in the output of
+When the SM is restarted, it goes into the

 nuocmd show domain or